crowdin/crowdin-api-client-ruby/README.md

 ### Fetch All

-You also can fetch all records from paginatable methods use `fetch_all` method (where we have limit and offset in arguments).
+You also can fetch all records from paginatable methods using `fetch_all` method (where we have limit and offset in arguments).

 ```ruby
 # FetchAll options: